RAPID COVID-19 TEST EVENTS

 How can I volunteer at these pop-up testing events?

 Volunteer opportunities include screening, registration, doing the nose swab, doing the rapid COVID test (kind of like a pregnancy test), notifying of results via text message, door greeter, and more.
-This part of rapid testing is focused in the downtown core, various days of the week, and span from morning to late night.
 We encourage people to sign up and we will be in touch to schedule a four-hour volunteer experience.
 Fill out the form to sign-up to volunteer here.

 The goal of pop-up testing is to make socializing safer and normalize testing – COVID precautions are part of our lives and we are lucky rapid tests let us easily know our status to protect friends and family.